The innate immune system has a number of first line barriers to infection that are in place to prevent the entry and growth of pathogens.

 - Vagina – pH 4.4

-These pHs create a hostile environment that pathogens struggle to thrive in and certainly in the case of gastric acid, can denature the proteins of pathogens.
+These conditions create a hostile environment that pathogens struggle to thrive in and, especially in the case of gastric acid, can directly kill microorganisms by denaturing their proteins.

-There are also a variety of innate antimicrobial molecules throughout the body which can aid in the destruction of pathogens:
+There are also a variety of innate antimicrobial molecules throughout the body that can aid in the destruction of pathogens:

 Biological Barriers

 The main biological barrier to pathogens is the normal flora found within the body.
-These are non-pathogenic microbes found within strategic locations of the body – those in contact with the external environment.
-They are typically found in the:
+These are non-pathogenic microbes found within strategic locations of the body – primarily those in contact with the external environment.
+These are typically found in the:

 - Nasopharynx